 The French nation is known for its love for the exquisite pleasures of life.
 First-class wine, sophisticated music, high fashion, unique cuisine and, of course, spectacular sports.
 Tennis, horse racing, soccer — in all these and many other forms of athleticism, the French are considered unrivaled world-class masters.
 A special place belongs to such a unique sport as rugby.
+Despite popularity of above mentioned sports cricket is also very popular in France like all over the world.

 More brutal than soccer and certainly less pretentious than tennis, this sport holds a special place in the hearts of the French.
 Let’s learn more about the rich history of this unique sport, its evolution and its current place in the sporting landscape of France.